dhananjaybg/DevOps-POC/README.md

-# Dev-Ops-POC
+# DevOps-POC

-This is a all-in-one folder for CVS-POC v1
+This is a all-in-one folder for DevOps-POC v1

-## Dev-Ops-VAULT
+## DevOps-VAULT
 -command lines to access vault
 -create dynamic users with expiry
 -test users